eduardo-mfigueredo/easy-meal-frontend/README.md

     You can test it out at: https://easy-meal-65a53.web.app/

+    To check out the Admin Area of the app, https://easy-meal-65a53.web.app/login

+    or

-    To check out the Admin Area of the app, click in 'Login' on the top right corner of the page and use the following credentials:
+    click in 'Login' on the top right corner of the page and use the following credentials:

     test@easy-meal.com
     123456